SunnySuite/Sunny.jl/docs/src/structure-factor.md

 ## Estimating stucture factors with classical dynamics

-The basic approach to estimating structure factor information using classical dynamics relies on the generation of spin-spin correlation data from dynamical trajectories.
-This is fundamentally a Monte Carlo calculation, as the trajectories must be started from an initial spin configuration that is sampled from thermal equilibrium.
-(Note that it is not possible to estimate a true T=0 dynamical structure factor using this approach, but the temperature may be very small.)
+Classical dynamics may be used to estimate structure factor data by analyzing the spin-spin correlations of dynamical trajectories.
+This is fundamentally a Monte Carlo approach, as the trajectories must be started from an initial spin configuration that is sampled at thermal equilibrium.
+(Note that it is not possible to estimate a true T=0 dynamical structure factor using this method, but the temperature may be very low.)
 Samples are accumulated into a `SampledCorrelations`, from which intensity information may be extracted.
-The user does not typically build their own `SampledCorrelations`, but instead initializes one using either `dynamical_correlations` or `instant_correlations`, as described below.
+The user does not typically build their own `SampledCorrelations` but instead initializes one by calling either `dynamical_correlations` or `instant_correlations`, as described below.

 ### Estimating a dynamical structure factor: ``𝒮(𝐪,ω)``